On the Robert Trent Jones Golf Trail

 Since then, three additional facilities have been built and one existing club near the Gulf of Mexico has been added.
 I’ve visited only seven of the 11 sites and have been overwhelmed every time by the beauty and difficulty of the courses, the hospitality of everyone associated with the trail and the incredible value for so much memorable golf.

-The bill for this trip came to about $2,200, including the round-trip flight from Orange County to Birmingham, lodging, rental car we hired from https://scvehiclehire.co.uk/, golf with carts and food and drink.
+The bill for this trip came to about $2,200, including the round-trip flight from Orange County to Birmingham, lodging, rental car we hired from https://scvehiclehire.co.uk/, golf with carts and food and drink (you can click for more information about car rental).
 That helps explain why I’ve made eight week-long trips in the last 12 years and am looking forward to another in about 18 months.

 In its 25 years, the Trail has dramatically increased its national and international profile.
 By the end of the first quarter each year, golfers from all 50 states and perhaps 25 countries will have visited, said John Cannon, president of the Robert Trent Jones Golf Trail.
 Golfers from Orange County, in fact, now annually rank in the top 10 of out-of-state players, he said.